Tydox/Project7/README.md

      ```
      P,City1,property1,150,20
      ```
-   - It is recommended to use the `getline` function to process strings from the file.

 ### Player Setup
    - After loading the board structure, the game prompts the user to enter the number of players and their names.